-How We Deploy Computer Vision in Bucktown
+How We Build Computer Vision in Bucktown

 We assess your visual data needs and build the right solution for your specific operations.
 For retailers, that means training product recognition models on your actual inventory and deploying visual search on your website or app.
 Models learn your brand's aesthetic vocabulary so a "warm minimalist" query returns different results than "cool Scandinavian," even when the products share similar shapes.
 For restaurants and cafes, we integrate discreet traffic analysis that counts customers, monitors table turnover, and identifies peak periods without invasive hardware.
 For design businesses, we build image classification systems that organize, tag, and retrieve visual assets automatically across project archives.
 We validate the accuracy of every model against your real data before going live.